Maritime Forest Restoration

 The research has included four different experiments in four different phases that have provided significant information about live oak survival.

-In October of 2018, Emily Thyroff (pictured above) successfully defended her masters’ thesis at Purdue University focusing on the first three phases of the restoration study.
+In October of 2018, Emily Thyroff (pictured in gallery below) successfully defended her masters’ thesis at Purdue University focusing on the first three phases of the restoration study.
 The St. Simons Land Trust is extremely proud and grateful for all of Emily’s persistence and dedication to this research project.
 Below are updates from Emily about Phases 1-4.

 At Cannon’s Point Preserve there are four phases of maritime forest restoration research.
 Live oak is a keystone species in maritime forests, so each phase had live oak seedlings planted to start the restoration process.
 In total, 1,470 research trees have been planted at different plots at CPP.